Saade Maade Teen

 Saade Maade Teen is a 2007 Indian Marathi language comedy film directed by Ankush Chaudhari and Sachit Patil, in their directorial debut, and written by Sanjay Mone.
-The movie is remake of popular Hindi movie Chalti Ka Naam Gaadi.
+The film is remake of Hindi film Chalti Ka Naam Gaadi.
 It stars Ashok Saraf, Bharat Jadhav, Makarand Anaspure, Amruta Khanvilkar and Siddharth Jadhav.
 The film's music was composed by Ajay-Atul.
 It is one of the breakthrough movie for actor Bharat Jadhav.
 The film was one of the highest grossing Marathi films of that time.

 Plot

-The story is of 3 brothers- the family head Ratan Dada (Saraf) and his 2 brothers Madan (Anaspure) and Chandan (Jadhav), running their Kurale garage.
+The story is of 3 brothers- the family head Ratan Dada and his 2 brothers Madan and Chandan, running their Kurale garage.
 The younger duo never dares to go against dada's wish.
 Dada is a character who hates female because of his first love.
-A girl (Kulkarni) betrayed him after a marriage proposal.
+A girl betrayed him after a marriage proposal.